 VERONICA DYAS | BIOG

-Veronica Dyas is an Artist working primarily through theatre, new text, and installation.
+Veronica Dyas is an Artist working primarily through new text, installation and Performance.
 Facilitation, Action & LOVE are crucial to her practice.
 She works regularly with communities of identity, purpose, and/or place.
 She makes work to investigate contemporary living, acknowledging the visceral reality of past trauma while always focused towards healing.
 Rooted in her own lived experience, her work extends from the feminist declaration: the personal is the political.
 While studying Drama & Theatre Studies with Sociology at Trinity College Dublin, she began to fuse sociological tools within her arts practice; Reflexive Practice informs her methodologies.
 The intention to be authentic, allowing what’s there to be present in the space, and self-identifying as female, white, Irish, queer, and working-class, extending to more nuanced lived experiences when pertinent.
 This practice informs the process, enabling the potential for real relationships to develop within.
 Her underlying assumption is that we are beings of infinite potential, each and every one.
 She begins from a place of Equality, with the attempt to balance I Am free/I Am responsible continuously moving from the conceptual principle towards sustainable practices.
 She doesn’t always manage to hold that liminal ideological space, it’s an ongoing practice to try, starting with her own reparations, towards manifesting an equitable society.
 We are not there yet.
 That’s usually her initial motivation: to create work, to artistically interrogate the sociopolitical landscape, tracing root causes and wounds across time carved on the body politic. www.veronicadyas.com

 - Weekly Workshop Exploratory Sessions with members of Fatima Groups United and artist Veronica Dyas.